negipo/sunaba_code/README.md

 ## Overview

 sunaba_code (砂場コード - "sandbox code" in Japanese) provides a secure way to run Claude Code with restricted file system access.
-By default, it only allows writing to the current directory, with no network access.
+By default, it only allows writing to the current directory, while enabling network access required for Claude Code authentication.

 ## Features

 - 🔒 Sandboxed execution using macOS `sandbox-exec`
 - 📁 Configurable write permissions (default: current directory only)
-- 🌐 Optional network access control
+- 🌐 Network access enabled by default for Claude Code authentication
 - 🎯 Automatic Claude Code executable detection
 - ⚡ Simple and lightweight